 As you can see, installing XpoLog on Linux is very simple.

 Almost all the steps described here are the same for other flavors of Linux.

 As an administrator, your next task will be performing a number of post-install configurations.

-This is what we will see in the next quick introduction guide.
+This is what we will see in chapter 4 – quick start guide.